vincenzobaz/scala3-full-stack-example/README.md

 ## Structure

-The `webpage` project is a Scala.js project that uses the scalajs-dom facade to manipulate the HTML document.
+The `client` project is a Scala.js project that uses the scalajs-react facade to create a UI.
-It is served by an akka-http server in the `webserver` project.
+It is served by an akka-http server in the `server` project.

 The data types are shared across the client and server in the `core` project.
 They are sent across the network in the json format using circe.